 Why not check out the best jerk rod setup in our guide

 For beginners venturing into the world of lure fishing for pike, an excellent starting point would be an 8ft rod with a casting weight of approximately 15-40g.
 This combination provides ample power to cast a wide range of general-purpose lures while also offering the necessary strength to control and handle larger pike, should you be fortunate enough to hook one.

 When selecting a rod, it’s advisable to look for good value rather than settling for a bargain-basement option.
 Aim for a decent mid-range rod that strikes the right balance.
 While it’s best to avoid the higher-end models in the early stages, as you gain more experience, you can consider upgrading to a higher quality rod.

 Examples of the rods you could go for are:

-By far the best choice would be a small fixed spool reel in the 2500 to 4000 sizes.
+By far the best choice would be a small fixed spool reel in the 4000 sizes.
 A compact front drag model is ideal as they are small and lightweight, but a rear drag reel will definitely suffice.

 The reels below would be a great place to start:

 Most anglers will be familiar with ‘mono’ line but when it comes to lure fishing, Braid is the way to go.
 This ultra-thin material is perfect because unlike mono it has no stretch.
 This allows the angler to work the lure, making it jerk quickly, flick over, rise up and dive down rapidly.